thegetty/quire-docs/content/docs-v1/multiformat-output.md

 To include the EPUB file as a download from your online edition:

+1. Rename the `epubjs.epub` file if you would like

-1. Move the `epubjs.epub` file into your `content/_assets/downloads/` directory (also rename the file if you’d like)
+2. Move the EPUB file into your `content/_assets/downloads/` directory (create the `downloads` directory if it does not already exist)

-2. Confirm that the `resource_link` information in your `content/_data/publication.yaml` file to points to the EPUB file you just generated
+3. Confirm that the `resource_link` information in your `content/_data/publication.yaml` file to points to the EPUB file you just generated

+    ```yaml
+    - type: other-format
+      name: EPUB
+      media_type: application/epub+zip
+      link_relation: alternate
+      url: /_assets/downloads/epubjs.epub
+    ```

-3. Run `quire build` again to generate new `_site` files with the EPUB included inside
+4. Run `quire build` again to generate new `_site` files with the EPUB included inside

 ### EPUBCheck Validation